Water Usage Has Gone Up At Secretive FLDS Compound — What Does That Mean?

 This compound is potentially associated with the FLDS homeland of Short Creek, which is on the border of Arizona and Utah.
 When the FLDS leader, Warren Jeffs, was sent to prison for a lifelong sentence in Texas for sexually assaulting underage girls, the original compound dispersed into other compounds spread out across the country.
 Currently, Seth Jeffs, a brother of Warren Jeffs, is listed as the registered operator of the compound’s water system.
 So, some people are suggesting that members from other compounds have secretly moved to this location in South Dakota.

 However, there is another possibility regarding the high water usage.
 When contacted by Rapid City Journal, Seth Jeffs stated that the high water usage was for irrigation.
 Aerial views of the compound have revealed extensive garden systems on site.
 So, the water could be driven to irrigation of these gardens rather than to human consumption, especially considering potential drought conditions.
-Although, drought indicators have not been present in this location during that timeframe.
+However, drought indicators have not been present in this location during that timeframe.